 (If you or a loved one are currently experiencing a dental emergency, please give us a call as soon as you can so we can immediately start helping you!)

-Whether you get in touch with our Painesville, Chardon, or Jefferson location, our team will do everything we can to see you as quickly as possible so we can relieve your pain.
+When you get in touch with our team, we will do everything we can to see you as quickly as possible so we can relieve your pain.
 We won’t keep you waiting, and we’ll help you moment to moment through your emergency.
 Just remember: when the unexpected happens to your smile, don’t panic, just give us a call!

-If you’re in pain and unsure whether or not your situation is an emergency, just give us a call, and we’ll be able to tell you what you should do next.
+If you are in pain and unsure whether or not your situation is an emergency, just give us a call, and we will be able to tell you what you should do next.

 However, if you believe that you have suffered a broken bone or if you can’t stop bleeding after 10 minutes, please head straight to your nearest emergency room first.
 Contact us only after you have been cleared to leave.

 Start by flossing your teeth to remove potential food debris.
 If pain persists, take an over-the-counter painkiller like ibuprofen.
 We do not recommend the use of aspirin as it can cause a burning sensation.
 Use a cold compress to reduce any swelling that may be present.
 Don’t assume the toothache will go away on its own; call our office as soon as you notice discomfort!

 Try to recover any lost teeth or dental work and bring them to our office so we can examine them.
 Use a cold compress on the cheek to manage any pain or swelling.
 If bleeding is present, apply a clean rag or gauze pad with firm pressure to the damaged area.